On this page of JetBrains Rider options, you can adjust unit testing settings related to xUnit.net tests.

 After you run all tests from a specific project, JetBrains Rider will update the list of tests in this project independently of the selected discovery mode because letting the xUnit.net runner to execute all tests is the most accurate way of test discovery.

 xUnit.net config file

 JetBrains Rider will try to find and load your xUnit.net configuration file in any of standard locations.
 If your configuration file is in a custom location, select Use specific configuration file and specify the path to this file.
-To learn about the format of the configuration files, see configuring xUnit.net with JSON and configuring xUnit.net with XML
+For more information about the format of the configuration files, refer to xUnit.net Documentation: Configuration Files.